DakotaK92/dakotak92/README.md

 - E-commerce website based on a brand I created in college → full product catalog, custom UI, Stripe checkout

-- Always experimenting with design ideas and personal projects

-- Learning React Native + Expo → building practical apps I’d actually use daily
+- A comic app to see see in-store events, a rewards tab, and a pull list and collection of comics

 ## 👤 About Me

-- 🐶 Dog dad ×2
+- 🐶 Dog dad of 2

 - 🎮 Gamer & comic book reader